AvolitesLtd/TitanManual/docs/cues/creating-a-cue.md

     the Record Cue menu, press <Keys.HardKey>Exit</Keys.HardKey> to leave the menu.

 -   The screen immediately above each fader shows a legend for the playback.
-To set this, from the top-level menu press \[Set Legend\], then the playback **Select** button, then enter a legend on the keyboard or draw a picture legend.
+To set this, from the top-level menu press <Keys.SoftKey>Set Legend</Keys.SoftKey>, then the playback **Select** button, then enter a legend on the keyboard or draw a picture legend.
 Press <Keys.HardKey>Enter</Keys.HardKey> to store it.\
-    On the Diamond 9, setting \[Halo\] in the Legend menu will set the illumination colour of the playback fader.
+    On the Diamond 9, setting <Keys.SoftKey>Halo</Keys.SoftKey> in the Legend menu will set the illumination colour of the playback fader.

 ![Playbacks stored on playback faders](/docs/images/Playbacks-stored-on-playback-faders.png)